 Victoria Day at the Fort

-In addition to all the free events going on in town on the Victoria Day Monday, special activities also take place at Fort Langley the fort.
+In addition to all the free events going on in town on the Victoria Day Monday, special activities also usually take place at Fort Langley the fort.

 Located just a few blocks from the heart of downtown, Fort Langley is a historic Hudson’s Bay Company fort that’s open to the public.